Jeļena Ostapenko: 2019: Doubles success

-2020–2021: First WTA 500 title, Olympics & fourth doubles title
+2020–2021: Eastbourne title, Olympic Games

-Ostapenko withdrew from the 2020 Auckland Open following the death of her father.
+Ostapenko withdrew from the 2020 Auckland Open following the sudden death of her father on January 3 at the age of 43.

 At the Australian Open, she defeated Liudmila Samsonova in the first round, before falling to Belinda Bencic in the second round.
-In doubles, she partnered Gabriela Dabrowski and reached the quarterfinals, and in mixed doubles, she partnered Leander Paes and lost in the second round to finalists Mattek-Sands and Jamie Murray.
+In doubles, she partnered with Gabriela Dabrowski and reached the quarterfinals, and in mixed doubles, she partnered with Leander Paes and lost in the second round to finalists Mattek-Sands and Jamie Murray.

-After participating in the 2020–21 Billie Jean King Cup, where she lost to Serena Williams, but defeated Sofia Kenin before losing in the deciding doubles rubber to Kenin and Mattek-Sands, Ostapenko played at St. Petersburg, where she lost to Alizé Cornet in the first round whilst struggling with illness and jet lag.
+After participating in the 2020–21 Billie Jean King Cup, where she lost to Serena Williams, but defeated Sofia Kenin before losing in the deciding doubles rubber to Kenin and Mattek-Sands, Ostapenko played at St. Petersburg, where she lost to Alizé Cornet in the first round, while struggling with illness and jet lag.

+Upon the resumption of the WTA Tour following the COVID-19 pandemic, she withdrew from all North American events.
+Her first match was at Rome, where she lost in the first round in straight sets to Magda Linette.
+At Strasbourg, she reached her first quarterfinal of the year, defeating Lauren Davis and Kiki Bertens, before losing to Nao Hibino in two tiebreak sets.
+She progressed past the first round of the French Open for the first time since 2017, defeating Madison Brengle and Karolína Plíšková, before falling to Paula Badosa.
+At Ostrava, in receipt of a wildcard, she defeated Petra Martić before losing to Ons Jabeur.
+Due to the freezing of the WTA rankings, she ended the year No. 44 in the world for the second consecutive year.